Power System Dynamic Analysis and Symmetrical Components Training:

 Power System Dynamic Analysis and Symmetrical Components Training – Hands-on

-The power system dynamic analysis and symmetrical components training course simply teaches you the definition of complex power, active and reactive power, and fundamentals of three phase balanced system.
-Moreover, taking this course will help you to understand the concept of per unit system, per phase analysis and the difference between time domain analysis and phasor domain analysis.
+The power system dynamic analysis and symmetrical components training course simply teach you the definition of complex power, active and reactive power, and the fundamentals of the three phases balanced system.
+Moreover, taking this course will help you to understand the concept of per unit system, per phase analysis, and the difference between time domain analysis and phasor domain analysis.

-Upon completion of the power system dynamic analysis and symmetrical components training, you will have a sufficient knowledge to understand the main components of the power system including; generators, transmission lines, transformers, circuit breakers, disconnectors and different types of loads in power systems.
+Upon completion of the power system dynamic analysis and symmetrical components course, you will have sufficient knowledge to understand the main components of the power system including; generators, transmission lines, transformers, circuit breakers, disconnectors, and different types of loads in power systems.
 Moreover, design considerations for improving reliability and efficiency will be introduced with examples for voltage and frequency control.
-By taking this course, the audience will be introduced with the power flow analysis and dynamic models for the main components of the power system (such as: generators, transformers, and transmission lines).
+By taking this course, the audience will be introduced to the power flow analysis and dynamic models for the main components of the power system (such as generators, transformers, and transmission lines).

 The audience will also learn about:

-• Different types of faults in power system (SLG, DLG, LL)
+- Different types of faults in power systems (SLG, DLG, LL)

 Finally, the power system dynamic analysis and symmetrical components training course will introduce the concept of symmetrical components which is a vital part of fault analysis.
 Different sequences will be explained and you will learn to model the main components of the system under different types of faults.